Disclaimer: I don't own Justice League or its characters.

 "Seriously, what the hell?
 Batman is supposed to be an urban legend and yet you have a fucking plane."
 Hal crossed his arms across his chest.
 "Let me tell you how much that makes sense, and that's none."

-The corner of the Bat's lips did a weird twitchy thing but was gone in the blink of an eye.
+The corner of the Bat's lips did a weird twitchy thing that was gone in the blink of an eye.
 It couldn't be called a smirk, much less a smile, but there had been some amusement there.

 Hal's senses automatically went on full alert as soon as he saw the dark aircraft heading their way.
 He didn't relax or turn away, not even when only two seconds later his brain was helpfully pointing out it was most likely the plane Bats mentioned.

 Autopilot, Hal added distractedly to the mental list he was already making in his head.
-He was itching to fly toward the plane to take a closer look, but somehow he didn't think Mr. Dark and Paranoiac would be okay with that.
+He was itching to fly to the plane to take a closer look, but somehow he didn't think Mr. Dark and Paranoiac would be okay with that.
 He didn't seem like the kind that liked to share his toys.

 That didn't stop him from eyeing the plane, even from a distance.